 An article discussing Florida’s 2020 law barring life, long-term care, and disability insurer use of genetic information

-An article highlighting the limits of the Genetic Information Privacy Act, a model law that many states have passed in an attempt to shore up genetic privacy.
+An article discussing the Genetic Information Privacy Act, a model law that many states have passed in an attempt to shore up genetic privacy, and the limits of these laws in the context of insurance and law enforcement.

 Law Enforcement Use of Genetic Information: